mdncs/sequences/README.md

 The main function sortJobs() handles some of the base cases, e.g. empty string passed to the function.
 All necessary loops have been done with a "for" loop instead of JS array methods like forEach() or reduce() since "for" loops are computationally less intensive and also faster.

+The initial approach (as evident in previous commits) was to modify the initial string given by creating 2 arrays (one for jobs and one for dependants), then checking for equivalency and indexes in order to switch places between jobs and dependants based on positions in the dependants arrays.
+However, checking for circular dependency would be unnecessarily complex with this approach (e.g. with a "while" loop instead of a "for loop, or by creating a job string anyway).
+In this case, simply adding jobs conditionally to a string seemed much simpler than switching jobs' places in an array based on indexes in another array.

+The expected outcome was tested at each step via TDD with Mocha and Chai.
+Individual class methods have not been tested, as their outcome already has (e.g. checking for invalid data formats).

 ## Cases

 1. Main base cases: Write a function sortJobs() which checks for empty strings and for single, no-dependant jobs.